 BA 345 Sales, Business Development, and Big Data (4 SH).
 For businesses to thrive, they must effectively sell their products and services and strategically pursue business development opportunities.
 Competent, ethical sales and business development professionals make this happen every day.
 This course will explore the sales and business development concepts of building successful relationships and rapport, developing effective sales strategies, understanding what consumers want from a professional salesperson, utilizing sales psychology, learning how to effectively prospect and maximize a thriving pipeline, and creating win win solutions.
 The theory of big data will also be covered as a mechanism to prospect, cultivate and screen sales leads and create business development opportunities.
-Prerequisites: BA 305 and COM 303.
+Prerequisite: BA 305.

 BA 350 Finance (4 SH).
 A study of the financial principles involved in operating a business enterprise.
 Topics include asset management, creditor relationships, owners' equities, budgeting for future capital needs and cash requirements, and the management of income and expenses.
-Prerequisites: ECO 150, ACC 201, ACC 202, BA/ECO 220 (or equivalent), and MTH 131.
+Prerequisites: ACC 202, BA 160 or MTH 131 or MTH 150 or higher, ECO 150, ECO 220 (or equivalent).